Portaferry Lifeboat Station - Join us

 THERE ARE SEVERAL WAYS IN WHICH YOU CAN ASSIST THE RNLI IN SAVING LIVES

-... or directly to the RNLI by clicking this button
+. or directly to Portaferry RNLI by clicking this button

 REW MEMBER

-To become a volunteer crew-member at Portaferry Station, or any other RNLI Lifeboat Station, you must be at least 17 years of age, medically fit, have excellent eyesight and live or work not more than 3 miles from the lifeboat station.
+To become a volunteer crew-member at Portaferry Lifeboat Station, or any other RNLI Lifeboat Station, you must at least 18 years of age and under 55 years of age (Inshore Lifeboats) and 65 years of age (All-Weather Lifeboats).

-Crew-members don't have to have a maritime background although clearly it is an advantage and will reduce both the length and the costs of your training.
+New crew-members are not required to have maritime experience.
 We have individuals from all walks of life on our crew.
 Some of our best and most faithful crew-members had no nautical background but became highly proficient through the professional training that the RNLI provides.

-Retired crew-members have a wealth of experience and usually join our shore-based team that provides support through crew training, the launch & recovery of the lifeboat, etc.
+Retired crew-members have a wealth of experience and frequently join our shore-based team that provides support through crew training or the launch & recovery/mooring of the lifeboat, etc. Retired crew members are often appointed as a station's 'Lifeboat Operations Manager' or as a 'Deputy Launching Authority'.
+Such positions currently have a retirement age of seventy.

 If you are interested in finding out about becoming a crew-member at our station please e-mail us with your contact information at newcrew@PortaferryLifeboat.com